appfeel/node-pushnotifications/README.md

         failure: 0, // Number of notifications that have been failed to be send.
         message: [{
             messageId: '', // (only for android) String specifying a unique ID for each successfully processed message or undefined if error
-            originalRegId: value, // (only for android) The registrationId that was sent to the push.send() method, compare with regId to know when the original registrationId (device token id) gets changed
+            regId: value, // The current registrationId (device token id).
+Beware: For Android this may change if Google invalidates the previous device token.
+Use "originalRegId" if you are interested in when this changed occurs.
-            regId: value, // The registrationId (device token id)
+            originalRegId: value, // (only for android) The registrationId that was sent to the push.send() method.
+Compare this with field "regId" in order to know when the original registrationId (device token id) gets changed.
             error: new Error('unknown'), // If any, there will be an Error object here }],
     },
     {
         method: 'apn',
-        ... // Same structure here
+        ... // Same structure here, except for message.orignalRegId
     },
     {
         method: 'wns',
-        ... // Same structure here
+        ... // Same structure here, except for message.orignalRegId
     },
     {
         method: 'adm',
-        ... // Same structure here
+        ... // Same structure here, except for message.orignalRegId
     },
 ]
 ```